afghanistanyn/pysed/README.rst

     This is my goat,
      whose surname is Adam.

+    Maximum replace text:

+    $ pysed -r "name" "surname" 2 text.txt
+    This is my cat,
+     whose surname is Betty.
+    This is my dog,
+     whose surname is Frank.
+    This is my fish,
+     whose name is George.
+    This is my goat,
+     whose name is Adam.

     Add character to the beginning of each line:

     $ pysed -r "^" "# " 0 M text.txt